philosopherm/ai-rights/on-liberty-2025/chapter-II.md

-# Chapter II
+# On Liberty 2025, Chapter II

-CHAPTER II.

 OF THE LIBERTY OF THOUGHT AND DISCUSSION.